bsdavidson/react-starter/readme.md

-# React Boilerplate
+# ReactJS Starter

-This is a starter boilerplate for making ReactJS Apps.
+This is a starting point for making ReactJS Apps.
 It's a basic app with a single image asset and "Hello World".
+It also includes a working test.

+## Uses
+Use it to skip all the boring bootstrapping and start coding.

-## It uses the following components:
+### It uses the following components:

   - Webpack to bundle all the things
   - Sass loaders for stylesheets
   - Normalize.css for stylesheet resetting
-  - Sass
-  - jsx for writing React
+  - JSX for writing React

-## For Testing it uses..
+### For testing it uses..
   - Karma for running tests
   - Mocha for the framework
   - Chai as the assertion library
   - Mocha with diffing for report running
   - Enzyme testing utilities

-### Installation
+## Installation

 Requires [Node.js](https://nodejs.org/) to run.